-When the wood putty, filler, or glue is dry, sand the entire frame with 120-grit sandpaper to smooth out the surface and remove surface finish down to bare wood.
+Sand the entire bed frame with 120-grit sandpaper to smooth out the surface and remove any old surface finish to get down to bare wood.
 If you plan to restain the wood, considerable sanding may be necessary to remove the surface finish and existing stain.
 For best results, use an electric sander.
 Spindles can be sanded by hand using loose sandpaper or sanding cord.
 Don't worry about some blotchiness—some remaining stain color in the wood will even out once the new stain is applied.

-Remove all sanding dust with a tack cloth, then sand again with 220-grit paper until the surface is smooth to the touch.
+Remove all sanding dust with a tack cloth, then sand again with the 220-grit sandpaper until the surface is smooth to the touch.
 Using a tack cloth, remove all sanding dust.

-- Note: if the bed frame will be painted rather than stained, you can simplify the sanding process somewhat, since complete removal of the stain will not be necessary.
+Note: If the bed frame will be painted rather than stained, you can simplify the sanding process somewhat, since complete removal of the old finish will not be necessary.
 The final sanding pass should be aimed at smoothing the wood, but don't worry if considerable stain color is still evident, as paint will cover it.

-Paint or stain your bed frame as you wish, depending on the look you want for your bed frame.
+Paint or stain your bed frame as you wish, depending on the finished look you want.

 To stain your bed frame, begin by applying a pre-stain conditioner to the entire frame, following the manufacturer's instructions.
 Let the conditioner dry completely, then apply the stain.
 Stain application can be done by wiping with a rag, brushing, or spraying.
 Most DIYers find wiping to be the easiest method of application.

 After the stain has dried completely so it is no longer sticky or tacky to the touch, apply a polyurethane varnish to create a protective top layer.
-Follow manufacturer's instructions regarding the application, as this can vary depending on the manufacturer.
+Follow the manufacturer's instructions for the application, as this can vary by product.
 In most cases, applying two or even three coats provides the best results.
-Most instruction will suggest a very light sanding between coats of varnish.
+Most instructions will suggest a very light sanding between coats of varnish.

-A top-coat of clear polyurethane varnish can also provide a great protective layer to painted wood surfaces.
-Again, follow manufacturer's instruction for applying varnish over painted wood.
+A topcoat of clear polyurethane varnish can also provide a great protective layer to painted wood surfaces, but this is optional.
+Follow the manufacturer's specific instructions for applying varnish over painted wood.